 To protect Hondurans and Salvadorians who had to flee their homes, we:

-- Provide humanitarian assistance to Hondurans and Salvadorians in need of international protection who had been deported back from Mexico and the U.S.
+- provide humanitarian assistance to Hondurans and Salvadorians in need of international protection who have been deported back from Mexico and the U.S.

-- Provide provision of humanitarian assistance to meet basic needs.
+- provide humanitarian assistance to meet basic needs

-- Support the Honduran and El Salvador governments at local and national level to develop legal frameworks or improve practices to protect the rights of the forcibly displaced.
+- support the Honduran and El Salvador governments at local and national level to develop legal frameworks and improve practices to protect the rights of the forcibly displaced

 - European Commission Humanitarian Aid and Civil Protection (ECHO)